kunalshetye/opticloud/README.md

 #### Package Contents:
 - Packages the **contents** of the directory recursively (not the directory itself)
-- Respects `.gitignore` files in the source directory
+- Respects `.zipignore` files in the source directory
 - Excludes common build artifacts (node_modules/, .DS_Store, etc.)

 #### Manual Package Examples: